 Tina Echemann graduated from Sidney High School in 2013.
 She took post secondary classes at Edison Community College.
 She is currently in the College of Business majoring in Accounting and Business Pre-Law.
 She is a member of the Ohio University Hover Craft Club and the Vice President of the Ohio University Club Gymnastics team.
 Tina joined the Innovation Center as an Office Assistant in August 2016.
 She helps with various tasks and performs daily duties to keep the center in tip-top shape.
 She also manages the conference room calendars, metrics, and contact lists.

-Bridget graduated from Saint Joseph Academy in 2013.
-She is currently a sophmore in the College of Business, majoring in Accounting.
-Bridget has been working at the Innovation Center since November 2013 and manages office inventory, accounts payable, and student employee scheduling.
+Laura Gilmore graduated from Athens High School in 1994.
+She holds an Associate of Applied Business in Accounting and Financial Services from Hocking College and is currently a sophomore in the OHIO College of Business, majoring in Accounting.
+Laura started working at the Innovation Center in November 2015 and, among other tasks, manages office inventory, accounts payable, and student employee scheduling.